QuickBooks help · Error codes

 Error 3371

 License validation failure — QuickBooks can’t validate the product license file (qbregistration.dat).
 Common after Windows updates, drive changes, or QB reinstalls.
-Typically resolved via Tool Hub or by deleting and recreating qbregistration.dat.
-Often resolvable without ProAdvisor.
+Typically resolved via Tool Hub or by recreating qbregistration.dat.
+Full self-fix on the dedicated page.

 Error 80070057

-Wrong file extension, file path issue, or permission problem when opening a company file.
+Wrong file extension, file-path issue, or permission problem when opening a company file.
 Often appears after moving files between locations or when antivirus quarantines QB files.
-Resolution: verify file extension, move file local, check permissions.
+Resolution: verify the file extension, move the file local, check permissions.

 Update & maintenance errors.

 15000-series errors interrupt payroll updates or product maintenance releases.
-Often resolved without file work — the issues are usually in Internet Explorer security settings, certificate validation, or download interruption.
+Often resolved without file work — the issues are usually in security settings, certificate validation, or download interruption.

 Error 15240

 Payroll update fails to download or install.
-Common causes: Internet Explorer SSL settings, incorrect system time/date, antivirus blocking QB’s download.
-Resolution: verify IE settings, system clock, Run as Administrator.
+Common causes: SSL/security settings, incorrect system time/date, or antivirus blocking the download.
+Resolution: verify settings, the system clock, and run as administrator.
+Full HowTo on the dedicated page.

 Error 15215

 Update server unavailable — QuickBooks can’t verify the digital signature on an update file.
-Usually caused by a conflicting application blocking QB’s connection, or IE security settings.
-Resolution: identify and pause the conflicting app, verify IE settings.
+Usually a conflicting application blocking QB’s connection, or security settings.
+Resolution: identify and pause the conflicting app, verify settings.

 Critical errors — the ones that need a ProAdvisor.